Jett Howard: Professional career

+Orlando Magic

 The Orlando Magic selected Howard eleventh overall in the 2023 NBA draft.
 Howard debuted against the Houston Rockets on October 25, posting an assist.
 In his next appearance, three games later on October 31 against the Los Angeles Clippers, he posted his first basket following a rebound.
 By November 20, Howard had only appeared in 5 of the team's first 13 games for just 4.6 minutes per game.
 Thus, the team assigned him to its G League affiliate, Osceola Magic.
 In his November 22, G League debut, he posted 34 points with 7 three-point shots made against the Rio Grande Valley Vipers at Bert Ogden Arena.
 Howard went back and forth between the NBA and the G-League posting 19 points in 39 minutes over his first 10 NBA appearances and averaging 24.5 points, 3.3 rebounds and 1.5 assists in his first six G League starts.

 During the 2024 preseason, the Orlando Magic veterans showed inconsistent shooting while Howard shot well.
 Howard had the drawback of suspect defense.
 In the third game of the season on October 26, 2024, with Howard serving as Franz Wagner's primary backup, Howard posted 11 points in 11:33 of playing time against the Memphis Grizzlies.
 On November 3, in a loss to the Dallas Mavericks, Howard scored 12 points, just behind Wagner's team-high 13.
 On January 5, with the top four scorers (Wagner, Moe Wagner, Jalen Suggs and Paolo Banchero) for the Magic sidelined, Howard posted a career high 21 points against the Utah Jazz.

+Prior to his third season, the Magic announced that they declined the team option for a fourth season.
+On November 23, 2025, Howard posted a career-high 30 points, including 22 in the 4th quarter as the shorthanded Magic (with 3 of their top 5 scorers sidelined for the game) cut a 26-point deficit down to 6 before losing 138-129 to the Boston Celtics.
+With Wendell Carter, Goga Bitadze, and Banchero all sidelined, Howard, Jase Richardson (18) and Noah Penda (13) all had career-high scoring performances.

+Dallas Mavericks

+On July 20, 2026, the Dallas Mavericks announced that they signed Howard to a two-way contract.
+Mavericks head coach, Dusty May, replaced Howard's father at Michigan and coached his older brother, Jace with the 2024–25 Michigan Wolverines men's basketball team.